-Please indicate your test scores on your application AND request that your original test scores be sent, electronically, directly from the testing service to the University of Toronto (Enrolment Services).
+Please self-report your test scores on your admission application AND request that your original test scores be sent, electronically, directly from the testing service to the University of Toronto (Enrolment Services).

 The institution code for U of T is 0982.
 There is no need to specify a department.

 1. Test of English as a Foreign Language (TOEFL) http://www.toefl.org/

 2. International English Language Testing System (IELTS) www.ielts.org

 Minimum acceptable IELTS scores: 7.0 (Academic) with at least 6.5 for each component.